A Journey Worth Taking

 Once we found our campsite and got set up we spent the rest of the late afternoon relaxing by the lake and watching the fish jump after the flies that were plentiful on the water.
 I wish I had brought my fishing pole on this trip, but oh well.
 The sunset was warm and colorful and we were able to capture some great photos of the lake and it’s mood.
 After that, we cooked up some dinner, got our fire started, and changed into warmer clothes as the temperature dropped drastically once the sun was down.

 The Night Sky

-Later in the evening once the sky was black and the stars were shining down on us we got out our photography gear again and got ready to photograph the night sky.
+Later in the evening, once the sky was black and the stars were shining down, we got out our photography gear again and got ready to photograph the night sky.
 All of the lakes in the Trinity Alps that I have visited offer extraordinary views of the night sky.
 Weather permitting of course.
 Throughout the next hour or so we got several great photos of the stars and the Milky Way (see below).

 After a night of photography and breathing in the crisp mountain air, we headed to bed.
 In the morning we cooked breakfast and took our time packing up our camp.
 It was a chilly morning, but we warmed up very quickly as we started hiking back down the trail.
 Halfway down we were greeted by the cows again that all turned to say “good morning!” in their monotone moos.
 We reached the truck and finally were able to take off our heavy packs.
 It was yet another amazing overnight adventure in the Trinity Alps that we will never forget.
 If you are ever in the area and are looking for a great day trip or overnight backpacking adventure I highly recommend the Long Gulch Lake Trail.